-Deferring a PO line enables you to save the order for a later time.
+Deferring a PO line enables you to save an order for a later time.

 The following is an illustration of the deferred PO line workflow that governs how a PO line is handled, from its deferral until it is either reactivated or canceled.